crizmo/TerraBound/README.md

 #### 5. Selected Polygons Counter:
 - A counter is displayed at the bottom right of the map, showing the number of selected polygons.

+#### 6. Measure Land Area:
+- The component allows users to measure the area of any particular land plot by selecting the polygon and clicking the "Measure Area" button.
+- The area is calculated using the `geod.geometry_area_perimeter` function from the `pyproj` library.

 ## AI Model Integration

-- The component integrates with a segmentation model called **HQ-SAM** (High-Quality Segment Anything Model).
+- The component integrates with a pretrained segmentation model [SamGeo](https://samgeo.gishub.org).
 - The model is used to segment satellite images and generate masks and annotations.
 - The model file (`sam_hq_vit_h.pth`) is downloaded from a specified URL if it does not already exist in the cache directory.
+- We then perform some post processing on these masks to filter out small areas and get the final segmented land areas.

 ## Prerequisites